zhumeisongsong/timeline-resume/README.md

 # react-resume

--[ ] 2018 For going to MonstarLab Japan, I start resume project.
+-[ ] 2018 For going to MonstarLab Japan, I start resume project

 -[ ] 2021 For living better In Japan, I start doing resume of version 2